vip306/IDS-Module1-alt3-New/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:1e7c932a3d
 ## 10. Coercion

-The concept of coercion is a very important one.
-Watching the video, we learnt that when an entry does not match the expected, R tries to guess what we meant before throwing an errors.
-That might get confusing at times.
+As we mentioned before, it is always good practice to keep track of the class of objects in R. When an element in R does not match the expected class, R usually tries to guess what we mean before throwing an error.
+That might create confusion or result in undetected mistakes.

-As we've discussed in earlier questions, there are numbers and character vectors.
-The character vectors are placed within inverted commas, and the numeric aren't.

-We can coerce R into changing characters to integers and vice-versa.
-The code, `as.integer(x)` and `as.character(x)` help us do this.
-Let's practice doing it!
+Thus, it never hurts to use coercion functions to make sure the objects are of the right class.

+The following commands can be used to coerce values into the respective data types:

+- `as.integer()`
+- `as.numeric()`
+- `as.logical()`
+- `as.character()`

 *** =instructions
-Coerce the `desserts` values into numeric values, using "as.integer".
+Coerce the `desserts` values into numeric values.

 *** =hint